The chilling cry for help pierced the air like a rusted saw scraping against eardrums.

 As soon as she finished speaking, the surroundings changed in an instant.

-The doors and windows of the office were suddenly sealed.
+The doors and windows of the office were suddenly sealed shut.

-A grating sound filled the air, sending chills down our spines.
+A grating sound filled the air, making one’s teeth ache.

 It was as if they had received some kind of command, charging straight at us!

-Zhong Dali was so frightened that he fell to the ground.
+Zhong Dali was so startled that he fell to the ground.

 I let out a cold laugh.

-"I knew it; opportunities that fall from the sky never happen to me."
+"I knew it; good things never happen to me."

 I clenched my fists.